Layerpath/layerpath-docs/docs/videos/creating-videos.md

 # Creating & Editing Videos

-LayerPath makes it easy to create, edit, and share professional-quality screen recording videos for product demos, tutorials, and more.
+Layerpath makes it easy to create, edit, and share professional-quality screen recording videos for product demos, tutorials, and more.

 ## How to Create a Video